spinnylights/vulkan-notes/vulkan_notes.md

 In order to detect when a command buffer has left the pending state, a synchronization command should be used.

+### Optimal command usage

+You can tell from revisions to the Vulkan spec, [statements like this](https://youtu.be/e0ySJ9Qzvrs?t=1964), etc. that every command recorded comes with overhead, sometimes significant overhead, and as such it's a good idea to record as few commands as you need to for whatever you're trying to accomplish.
+In particuar, many command functions give you opportunities to batch work, and you should always try to take advantage of this if you can rather than recording the same command repeatedly.

 ### Binding to a command buffer

 Many of the objects used in a command buffer need to be bound to